Working with children checks

 The free course features two modules:

-1. Child Protection
+- Child Protection

-2. Harassment and Discrimination
+- Harassment and Discrimination Typography

-what discrimination, harassment and child abuse is your rights and responsibilities under equal opportunity and child protection laws how the laws apply to sporting organisations, clubs, their employees and volunteers when, where and how to report incidents how to establish a welcoming and inclusive environment at your club or organisation.
+What discrimination, harassment and child abuse is your rights and responsibilities under equal opportunity and child protection laws how the laws apply to sporting organisations, clubs, their employees and volunteers when, where and how to report incidents how to establish a welcoming and inclusive environment at your club or organisation.

 Click on below link or cut and paste to your web browser: